 Bacteria are one of the most unique microorganisms.
-This article highlights some common characteristics of bacteria as well as their various economic importance.
+This article highlights some common characteristics of as well as their various economic importance.
 The article also highlights their harmful activities that cause a lot of problems.

 Bacteria are one of the most unique prokaryotic microorganisms in the world.
 They are found in almost every corner of the planet and in every habitat and even inside other organisms.
 They are unique in terms of both morphology and composition.
 Almost one-third of the total cells in our body are that of bacteria.
 Bacteria belong to the Kingdom Monera and they are broadly divided into many types depending upon various characteristics.
 Mainly, bacteria are grouped into two main categories that are archaebacteria and cynobacteria but in terms of their shape, they are divided into four categories: coccus (spherical), bacillus (rod shaped), vibrium (comma shaped) and spirillum (spiral).